samtalki/yadi/README.md

 ## Quickstart

+### Setting up your environment
 `yadi` uses [Poetry](https://python-poetry.org/).

-0. Ensure that Poetry is installed.
+1. Ensure that Poetry is installed.
 [Follow the instructions for your operating system here.](https://python-poetry.org/docs/basic-usage/)
-1. Clone the repository.
+2. Clone the repository.
-2. Navigate to the root directory.
+3. Navigate to the root directory.
-3. While in the root directory, spawn and activate a virtual environment for this project with the command `poetry shell`
+4. While in the root directory, spawn and activate a virtual environment for this project with the command `poetry shell`
-4. Install the dependencies with
+5. Install the dependencies with
 `poetry install`
-5. Confirm that `yadi` is installed in your virtual environment with `pip show yadi`
+6. Confirm that `yadi` is installed in your virtual environment with `pip show yadi`

+### Optional: accessing the virtual envrionment with VS Code
+If you use VS Code, after following the above steps, and ensuring that your environment is activated, you can access the virtual environment for ``yadi`` within by running:
+``code .``
+within  your poetry shell.
+You can then select the yadi environment as your python interpreter in the lower right.

 ## Why `yadi`?